 Complaints or queries & the right to complain to the regulator:

 In the first instance, we ask people to bring complaints or queries about our processing of personal information to our attention.
 However, if you believe that we have not handled your personal information correctly or we have not dealt adequately with a request, you have the right to lodge a complaint with the Information Commissioner’s Office as the relevant regulatory authority in the UK.

 Changes to this privacy notice

-This privacy notice was effective as of 24 May 2018 and will be kept under review with regard to any updates on or changes in our data processing activities.
+This privacy notice became effective as of 24 May 2018 and was reviewed and updated on 23 May 2019 and will be kept under ongoing review with regard to any updates on or changes in our data processing activities.

 We, Lisden Limited (Lisden Technology), also act as a Data Processor under contract to our customer/clients acting as Data Controllers.
 In these cases, our data processing activities in relation to any personally identifiable information will be determined by the Data Controller and specified by the contracts in place and, where necessary, additional specific privacy notices will be made available as appropriate to those products and services.

 You can contact us via email, telephone or post:

 Registered Address: Cholmondeley House, Dee Hills Park, Chester, Cheshire, United Kingdom, CH3 5AR

 Tel.
 01244 458507 / Email. firstname.lastname@example.org